MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/materializefunction.md

 ## Remarks

-The `materialize()` function is useful in two scenarios:
+The `materialize()` function is useful in the following scenarios:

-* To speed up queries that perform a "heavy" calculation whose results are to be used multiple times in the query.
+* To speed up queries that perform *heavy* calculations whose results are used multiple times in the query.
-* As a way to force a single-time evaluation of a tabular expression.
-This is commonly required if the tabular expression is non-deterministic (for example, if it uses the `rand()` function, or the `dcount()` aggregation function.)
+* To evaluate a tabular expression only once and use it many times in a query.
+This is commonly required if the tabular expression is non-deterministic.
+For example, if the expression uses the `rand()` or the `dcount()` functions.

 > [!NOTE]
 > Materialize has a cache size limit of **5 GB**.
 This limit is per cluster node and is mutual for all queries running concurrently.
 If a query uses `materialize()` and the cache can't hold any more data, the query will abort with an error.